SiLab-Bonn/asiclab/readme.md

 ## Anaconda Install Menu

-1. Set keyboard to English (US), add German as a secondary option.
+1. Set keyboard to English (US).
 2. *Root Password* should be "Disabled"
 3. Create user `asiclab` with `uid = 1000` and `gid = 1000`.
 Make user an administrator.
 4. *Installation source* is local media.
-5. *Software Selection* should be "Server with GUI"
+5. *Software Selection* should be "Minimal"
-6. For the installation destination, select both the NVME and HDD and select 'custome' for the storage configuration.
-Use traditional partitioning (no LVM) and configure the disks like below.
-Use `ext4` for the filesystems on the `/tmp` and `/` partitions.
-The swap is swap, and the efi is a EFI boot partition.
+6. For the installation destination, select both the NVME and HDD and select 'custom' for the storage configuration.
+Use traditional `standard partitioning` (no LVM) and configure the disks like below.
+Use `ext4` for the filesystems on the `boot`, `/tmp` and `/` partitions.
+The swap is `swap`, and the `/boot/efi` is an EFI boot partition.

 ```
-NAME        MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS
+NAME        MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS FILESYSTEM
 nvme0n1     259:0    0 238.5G  0 disk
-├─nvme0n1p1 259:1    0   600M  0 part /boot/efi
+├─nvme0n1p1 259:1    0   600M  0 part /boot/efi   efi
-├─nvme0n1p2 259:2    0  1024M  0 part /boot
+├─nvme0n1p2 259:2    0  1024M  0 part /boot       ext4
-├─nvme0n1p3 259:3    0   200G  0 part /
+├─nvme0n1p3 259:3    0   200G  0 part /           ext4
-└─nvme0n1p4 259:4    0    32G  0 part [SWAP]
+└─nvme0n1p4 259:4    0    32G  0 part [SWAP]      swap
 sda           8:0    0  1.82T  0 disk
-└─sda1        8:1    0  1.82T  0 part /tmp
+└─sda1        8:1    0  1.82T  0 part /tmp        ext4
 ```

 7. Make sure ethernet is connected.